How to stop spam text messages: Prevent, block and report

 We all hate spam text messages!
 And if it seems like you’ve been receiving more of them, it’s not just your imagination – as spam email and spam calls face increasing obstacles in the form of blocklists and government regulations, spammers have been increasingly turning to spam text messages.

 Unfortunately, this variety of spam also exposes you to risks like malware and identity theft.
-Find out how to identify, prevent, block and report spam text messages.
+Keep reading to learn how to identify, prevent, block and report spam text messages!

 1. Why spam texts are dangerous